kevL/yata/ReadMe.txt

                    displayed colors and close the dialog Esc              - exit the dialog

+Not all colors in Yata are configurable.

-IMPORTANT: Since Yata uses many colors for things like selected, replaced, and loadchanged cells, as well as selected and created rows, etc etc etc, be a bit wary when changing colors away from their default value.
+IMPORTANT: Since Yata uses many colors for things like selected, replaced, and loadchanged cells, as well as selected and created rows, various texts, etc etc etc, be a bit wary when changing colors away from their default value.
 Desired changes to colors could hide visual cues that Yata wants to inform you about.

 If the Colors.Cfg file does not exist Yata should run okay with its default colors.